Golf Tutorials

 By Spencer Lanoue

-That small rectangular piece of cardstock in your golf a cart holds far more than just your final score, it's a a roadmap for your entire round.
+That small rectangular piece of cardstock in your golf cart holds far more than just your final score, it's a roadmap for your entire round.
 It tells you both the challenges ahead and, at the end of the day, it tells the story of how you played.
-This guide will take you step-by-step to explain every box and every number so you can understand it to fully and use it with complete confidence.
+This guide will take you step-by-step to explain every box and every number so you can understand it fully and use it with complete confidence.

 Breaking Down the Layout: The Anatomy of a Scorecard

 At first glance, a scorecard looks like a busy grid of lines and empty boxes.
-But once you break it down it becomes much more easier to comprehend.
+But once you break it down, it becomes much easier to comprehend.
 The structure of most scorecards is pretty universal, regardless of where you play.
 You'll prominently see the golf course's name and its logo at the top.

 Look for each hole number, listed sequentially from 1 to 18.
 Each hole has its own row, filled with crucial data about what awaits you when you take a shot.